Effective July 1st, 2020

-1. General Privacy Statement
+General Privacy Statment

 We appreciate the trust you place in BMW and would not want to jeopardize your trust in any way.
 Your privacy on the Internet is as important to us as your safety when driving a BMW which is why we at BMW Group Company believe in an active approach to safeguarding your privacy online.
-You can interact and remain assured that you are protected by confidentiality, security, and your individual right to change your mind.

-In certain areas of the Sites you may choose to share personal information with us, such as your name, address, or even your driving interests.
+In certain areas of the Sites you may choose to share personal information with us, such as your name, address, location information, or even your driving interests.
 We may use this information for marketing research and other marketing and service related purposes like sending brochures you request and keeping in touch by email.
 We may share generic aggregated demographic information not linked to any personal information regarding visitors and users with our business partners, service providers, trusted affiliates and advertisers.
 With the limited exceptions below, we will not disclose any personal information you choose to share with us with anyone outside BMW or outside our related companies or business partners all of whom are contractually obligated to keep personal information confidential:

-- We may share your personal information with a third party in the event that a division or product line of BMW NA is bought, sold or otherwise transferred, or is in the process of a potential transaction as among the transferred business assets, and so that the buyer of that product line or division can continue to provide you with information and services.
+We may share your personal information with a third party in the event that a division or product line of BMW NA is bought, sold or otherwise transferred, or is in the process of a potential transaction as among the transferred business assets, and so that the buyer of that product line or division can continue to provide you with information and services.

-- We reserve the right to disclose your personal information to respond to authorized information requests from government authorities, subpoenas or other litigation process or to protect the interests or safety of the Sites’ visitors, customers, employees, or others, to address national security situations, or when otherwise required by law.
+We reserve the right to disclose your personal information to respond to authorized information requests from government authorities, subpoenas or other litigation process or to protect the interests or safety of the Sites’ visitors, customers, employees, or others, to address national security situations, or when otherwise required by law.
 This includes exchanging information with other companies and organizations for fraud protection and credit risk reduction.

-- What information does BMW collect?
+A. What information does BMW collect?

 As part of providing you with our products and services, we obtain ‘personal information’ about you, such as your name, address, email and phone number, when you submit such information to us.
 We also may obtain such information from third parties.
 ‘Personal information’ means information that identifies you or could reasonably be used to identify you.
 We also may collect other information about your visits to our Sites and other car buying activities you undertake during or after your visit to the Sites without you actively submitting such information.
 This information may include, for example: your browser type and language, your operating system, your Internet Protocol (IP) address, the URLs of websites you visited before and after visiting our Sites, the web search that landed you on our Sites, the web pages and advertisements you view, and the links you click on within our Sites.
 For more information, see Cookies and Other Tracking Technologies below.

-- How does BMW use my personal information?
+B. How does BMW use my personal information?

-- What information does BMW share?
+C. What information does BMW share?

 We share personal information with BMW NA affiliated companies as well as non-affiliated companies that provide services on our behalf.
 All of these companies are contractually obligated to keep the personal information that we provide to them confidential and to use such information only to provide the services we ask them to perform.
 We also share personal information with non-affiliated companies that market our products and services such as our authorized BMW dealers who are distinct entities and have their own privacy policies.

-- Is my personal information secure?
+D. Is my personal information secure?

 We maintain physical, electronic and procedural safeguards designed to protect personal information.
 We also employ encryption technologies and user authentication procedures that are designed to keep your data secure.
 We limit access to personal information to authorized personnel, contractors and business partners who need access to perform their job and are contractually required to keep your information secure.

-- Correcting/Updating Personal Information
+E. Correcting/Updating Personal Information

 When a user’s personal information changes (such as ZIP code) or if a user no longer is interested in our service and we are notified of such changes, we will endeavor to correct or update that user’s personal information.
-In addition, the personal information in your online profile can be updated by you at any time in the ‘View / Edit My Profile’ section of My BMW.
+In addition, the personal information in your online profile can be updated by you at any time on the ’My Profile’ page of the My BMW website.
 All personal information stored in your online My BMW profile requires a unique password and Login ID to access it (your BMW Login).
 With this password you can edit, delete or add to information you have shared while visiting our Sites.
 Additionally, the information you include in a credit application is secure while in transit to us.

-- Privacy of Children
+G. Privacy of Children

 We do not knowingly collect or use any personal information from children (we define ‘children’ as minors younger than 13) on our Sites without prior, verifiable parental consent.
 We do not knowingly allow children to order our products, communicate with us, or use any of our online services.